Canadian Pacific 1286: Jack Showalter ownership

-CP No. 1286 stored underneath a tarp in Staunton, Virginia in 2006.
+No. 1286 stored underneath a tarp in Staunton, Virginia, United States, in 2006.

-By 1992, No. 1286 was moved along with the rest of the ACRR's equipment to Gordonsville, Virginia for temporary storage, while Showalter was in search for a new home for his equipment.
-On October 23, 1993, No. 1286 lead a tripleheader in front of No. 1238 and EMD gp9 No. 40 to pull the ACRR's equipment to Staunton over the CSX mainline, but not before the ACRR further changed their name to the Virginia Central Railroad (VC).
-Subsequently, No. 1286 led two doubleheaded excursion trains on October 30 and 31, with the first train running between Charlottesville and Clifton Forge and the second train running between Charlottesville and Gordonsville.
+By 1992, No. 1286 was moved along with the rest of the ACRR's equipment to Gordonsville, Virginia, for temporary storage, while Showalter was in search for a new home for his equipment.
+On October 23, 1993, No. 1286 lead a tripleheader in front of No. 1238 and EMD GP9 No. 40 to pull the ACRR's equipment to Staunton over the CSX mainline, but not before the ACRR further changed their name to the Virginia Central Railroad (VC).
+Subsequently, No. 1286 led two double-headed excursion trains on October 30 and 31, with the first train running between Charlottesville and Clifton Forge and the second train running between Charlottesville and Gordonsville.
 The following month, however, CSX began rising the insurance costs, and Showalter could no longer afford to run his trains on their mainline trackage.
 No. 1286's last run occurred in October 1997 before it was put into storage on the Shenandoah Valley Railroad (SVRR), with Showalter living inside a camping trailer to protect his equipment from vandals.
 In 2004, No. 1286 was moved to Verona to be stored while covered with tarps.
 In November 2014, Showalter died.

 Disposition

-After Showalter's passing his equipment was auctioned off as part of a liquidation sale, and in 2015, No. 1286 was purchased with No. 1238 by a private owner from Alberta.
+After Showalter's death his equipment was auctioned off as part of a liquidation sale, and in 2015, No. 1286 was purchased with No. 1238 by a private owner from Alberta.
 In July of that year, the locomotive was towed back to Staunton to be lifted onto a flatcar with its tender on a separate car with No. 1238's tender, and it was subsequently moved on the CSX mainline before it interchanged with the CP to be hauled to Manitoba.
-On September 13, No. 1286 arrived in Winnipeg, and as it was lifed off of the flatcar, it touched Canadian soil for the first time since it was sold to Hart in 1964.
+On September 13, No. 1286 arrived in Winnipeg, and as it was lifted off the flatcar, it touched Canadian soil for the first time since it was sold to Hart in 1964.